- Error: repository or object not found

 wincred

-or Microsoft’s Git Credential Manager for Windows.
+or the Microsoft Git Credential Manager for Windows.

 To learn more about storing your user credentials, see the Git Credential Storage documentation.